Ananya2001-an/java-practice/src/notes.md

 ```
 so current is also null. now if head = new node() then make sure to do current = head so as to keep track of the current list.

+- **Reverse a LL**
+  Follow the steps below to solve the problem:
+  1. Initialize three pointers prev as NULL, curr as head, and next as NULL.
+  2. Iterate through the linked list.
+In a loop, do the following:
+      next = curr -> next
+      curr -> next = prev
+      prev = curr
+      curr = next
 -

 ### Most used Java Packages/Classes
 - `Scanner` class from `java.util` package